Learning Generalizable Tool-use Skills through Trajectory Generation: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Building autonomous systems that leverage tools can greatly enhance efficiency and assist humans in completing many common tasks in everyday life~\citep{xie2019improvisation, fang2020learning, qin2020keto, turpin2021gift, lin2021diffskill, qi2022learning, lin2022planning}.
+Building autonomous systems that leverage tools can greatly enhance efficiency and assist humans in completing many common tasks in everyday life~\cite{xie2019improvisation, fang2020learning, qin2020keto, turpin2021gift, lin2021diffskill, qi2022learning, lin2022planning}.
 As humans, we possess an innate ability to adapt quickly to use novel tools.
 However, replicating such adaptability in autonomous systems presents a significant challenge.
+To solve this task of novel tool manipulation, prior work has explored different representations for tools.
+A good tool representation should contain a rich visual understanding of the object and be useful for downstream physical interactions.
+Prior work~\cite{fang2020learning} uses data-driven approaches to learn the latent representations for tools but such representation cannot generalize because of the lack of compositionality and interpretability.
+Another line of the work studies keypoints as a representation for tool which works only for rigid object manipulation including hammering, pushing and reaching.

 In this work, we explore how agents can learn to use novel tools to manipulate deformable objects.
-Beyond the challenges of representing novel tools, manipulating deformable objects adds considerable difficulties.
+Beyond the challenges of representing novel tools, manipulating deformable objects with tools adds considerable difficulties.
 For one, manipulating deformable objects often results in rich, continuous contact between the tool and the object; the contacts between a roller tool and dough, for example, are continuous and cannot be easily discretized, which makes specifying discrete affordance labels to describe such interactions difficult.
-Further, defining rewards or keypoints (as is sometimes used for tool and environment representations~\citep{qin2020keto, turpin2021gift}) for deformable objects is also challenging.
+Further, defining rewards or keypoints (as is sometimes used for tool and environment representations~\cite{qin2020keto, turpin2021gift}) for deformable objects is also challenging.
 Therefore, operating novel tools to solve diverse tasks calls for an approach that makes few assumptions about the task and the environment.